-- 13. Pursuant to DEPP 6.5A.3G, at Step 3, the Authority may increase or decrease the amount of the financial penalty arrived at after Step 2, but not including any amount to be disgorged as set out in Step 1, to take into account factors which aggravate or mitigate the breach. - 14.
-The Authority considers that there are no aggravating or mitigating factors in this case. - 15.
-Step 3 is therefore £509,798.
+- 14. Pursuant to DEPP 6.5B.3G, at Step 3 the Authority may increase or decrease the amount of the financial penalty arrived at after Step 2 to take into account factors which aggravate or mitigate the breach. - 15.
+The Authority considers that there are no aggravating or mitigating factors in this case. - 16.
+Step 3 is therefore \pounds 55,266.